Aravindkaspe/PSD-Team7-Project/README.md

 3. Start the docker desktop and then navigate to your project directory where docker-compose.yml is located
 4. Run "docker-compose build" command.
 This will create docker image to your local.
 5. Run "docker-compose up" command.
 This will run the application on port 3000.
+6. Instead, you can pull the image for frontend as "docker pull aravindkaspe/project_frontend:v1"
+7. Also, for backend as "docker pull aravindkaspe/project_backend:v1"